How to Accept and Merge a Mission

 spec-kitty merge --strategy squash

-Note: Rebase is not supported for multi-workspace features.
+Note: Rebase is not supported for multi-workspace missions.
 Use merge or squash instead.

 Cleanup

-By default, merge removes resolved execution worktrees and deletes the feature branch.
+By default, merge removes resolved execution worktrees and deletes the mission branch.
 Use these flags to keep them (in your terminal):

 spec-kitty merge --keep-worktree --keep-branch

-If you decide to drop a feature without merging, remove its execution worktrees and branches manually.
+If you decide to drop a mission without merging, remove its execution worktrees and branches manually.
 These steps are safe and reversible until you delete the branch and commit the cleanup.

-- List worktrees to find all workspaces for the feature:
+- List worktrees to find all workspaces for the mission:

 git worktree list

-- Remove each execution worktree for the feature:
+- Remove each execution worktree for the mission:

 If a worktree has uncommitted changes you want to discard, use --force: